Session Schedule

 Course Loads

 In the regular fall and spring semesters, the normal academic load for traditional baccalaureate students is 15 credits.
 A full-time student may take up to 18 credits without special approval or overload credit fees, provided that the student is not on probation with a limit of 16 credits.
-A nontraditional accelerated student may take up to 7 credits in each 7 week term.
+A nontraditional accelerated student may take up to 7 credits in each 7 week term, or 3 credits per 7 week term if on probation.

 A traditional baccalaureate with a 3.00 grade-point average or better may take additional credits with the Registrar’s approval.
 The maximum load is 20 credits.
 There is a per credit charge for every credit over 18 credits up to the maximum of 20 credits.